 9. Cancer

 Although not a very common condition, bladder cancer can cause inflammation and a blockage of the renal system.
-Eventually, it will disrupt kidney function and can cause significant damage over time.
-Cancer treatment and inflammation medication can go a long way towards protecting the kidneys.

 Chronic Kidney Disease in Dogs